Bioengineering, Biotechnology, & Imaging as applied to Diabetes, Metabolic, & Endocrine Diseases

 - Guillermo A. Arreaza-Rubín, M.D.
 Diabetes and endocrine disease bioengineering and glucose sensing

 - Arthur L. Castle, Ph.D.
-Functional metabolomics and technology development to measure metabolic disease; fellowships and institutional training grants
+Functional metabolomics and technology development to measure metabolic disease; muscle biology and exercise in diabetes and obesity; fellowships and institutional training grants

-- Sheryl Sato, Ph.D.
-Basic mechanisms underlying the organogenesis and regeneration of pancreatic islets during health and disease
+- Albert J. Hwa, Ph.D.
+Basic mechanisms underlying the organogenesis and regeneration of pancreatic islets during health and disease; generation of islet cells from stem cells for disease modeling and regenerative medicine

 - Salvatore Sechi, Ph.D.
 Proteomics, Systems Biology, and Structural Biology as applied to diabetes, metabolic, and endocrine diseases